OpenEvalProject/evals/manuscripts/elife-04785/v2/manuscript.md

 RNAi treatment was carried out as described in Stauber et al. (2000); Lemke et al. (2008); Rafiqi et al. (2011a).
 Two distinct dsRNA constructs were injected per gene, one being the knock-down agent, the other one—with conserved domains excluded—serving as a control.
 Full length bcd (CAB40892.1), cad (ABY25304.1), hb (CAC00483.1), Kr (ABX89307.1), and eve (AAT92572.1) open reading frames (ORFs) were amplified from cDNA using primers based on published sequences (Stauber et al., 1999, 2000, 2008; Bullock et al., 2004; Rafiqi et al., 2008). tll, (KM489059), gt (KM489058), and kni (KM489060) (ORFs) were cloned from cDNA using degenerate and RACE PCR. hkb (KM489061) was cloned using sequence data from our published early embryonic transcriptome (http://diptex.crg.es; gene ID: comp8024) (Jiménez-Guri et al., 2013). cad germ-line clone females were generated as described in Wu and Lengyel, (1998) using fly stocks cad(2L-264-12-3)FRT40A/CyO,hs-hid, w*; P{w+ ovoD1} P{neo FRT}40A/T(1,2)OR64/SM6a, and y*w*,P{hs-Flp}122; If/CyO,hs-hid (kind gift from Uwe Irion).
 These females were mated to wild-type males to obtain embryos, all of which lack maternal cad activity but carry one zygotically active wild-type cad gene.

-## Appendix I: M. abdita segmentation gene expression
+### Appendix I: M. abdita segmentation gene expression

 In this section, we describe the quantified wild-type mRNA expression patterns of M. abdita maternal co-ordinate and gap genes in detail and compare them to the published literature in D. melanogaster.

-## Maternal co-ordinate genes
+#### Maternal co-ordinate genes

-## bicoid (bcd)
+##### bicoid (bcd)

-Our data confirm earlier reports that
+Our data confirm earlier reports that bcd transcripts are distributed more broadly in M. abdita than in D. melanogaster (Stauber et al., 2002, 2000, 1999).
+At C12, bcd transcripts extend from the anterior pole to 23% A–P position (Figure 10).
+This is 9–12%EL further to the posterior, or almost twice a far, as in D. melanogaster embryos at any time during the blastoderm stage (Berleth et al., 1988; Little et al., 2011; Crombach et al., 2012b).
+At subsequent stages, the distribution of bcd transcripts becomes more restricted and its posterior boundary moves to 16% A–P position at C13 and to 12% at C14A-T1/T2 (Figure 10).
+In comparison, we do not detect transcripts in D. melanogaster beyond 11% A–P position during C14A, in rough agreement with previous studies that reported a posterior boundary at around 14% (Berleth et al., 1988; Little et al., 2011). bcd transcripts in M. abdita disappear at C14A-T2, earlier than in D. melanogaster where they can still be detected up to C14A-T4 (Figure 10) (Crombach et al., 2012a).

 ![Figure 10.](https://cdn.elifesciences.org/articles/04785/elife-04785-fig10-v2.jpg)

 **Figure 10.:** Time series of mRNA expression patterns of the maternal genes bcd and cad, as well as the terminal gap genes hkb and tll are shown for D. melanogaster (left) and M. abdita (right).
 Expression patterns are visualised by colorimetric (enzymatic) in situ hybridisation using wide-field microscopy as described in Crombach et al. (2012a).
 Relevant expression patterns are shown in blue, except for hkb at T1 and T8, which is shown in red.
 Red stain in tll (T1/6/8) shows kni.
 Single stains are shown for all other genes and time classes.
 Early stages at the top, time progresses downwards.
 Embryo images show lateral views: anterior to the left, dorsal up.
 C11–13: cleavage cycles 11–13; T1–8: time classes subdividing C14A as defined in Surkova et al. (2008b) and Wotton et al. (2014).
-D. melanogaster patterns were published in Crombach et al. (2012a) and are shown for comparison.DOI: http://dx.doi.org/10.7554/eLife.04785.015
+D. melanogaster patterns were published in Crombach et al. (2012a) and are shown for comparison.

-## caudal (cad)
+##### caudal (cad)

 Unlike D. melanogaster, M. abdita does not show any maternal cad expression (Stauber et al., 2008).
 We first detect zygotic cad transcripts at C12 extending from around 34% A–P position to the posterior pole (Figure 10).
 At C13, the anterior boundary of cad expression is at a similar position in M. abdita and D. melanogaster (31 vs 33% A–P position; Figure 10) (Crombach et al., 2012a).
 However, at subsequent stages, cad retracts towards the posterior in D. melanogaster (39–42% A–P position during C14A-T2 to T5), while it maintains a stationary boundary at around 31–32% A–P position in M. abdita (until around C14A-T5; Figure 10; see also Stauber et al., 2008).
 At C14A-T5, cad transcripts start to disappear in most of the central region of the embryo in both species (Figure 10) (Mlodzik and Gehring, 1987; Schulz and Tautz, 1995).
 Around the same time, cad also retracts from the posterior pole forming a posterior stripe at 79–90% A–P position in M. abdita (Figure 10) (Stauber et al., 2008).
 This domain is much wider than its equivalent in D. melanogaster (about 11 vs 4% EL) (Mlodzik and Gehring, 1987; Moreno and Morata, 1999; Crombach et al., 2012a).
 It remains larger despite the posterior boundary shifting to the anterior at C14A-T8 causing its width to shrink to about 7% (vs. 4% EL in D. melanogaster; Figure 10) (Crombach et al., 2012a).

-## Terminal gap genes
+#### Terminal gap genes

-## tailless (tll)
+##### tailless (tll)

 We first detect tll expression at C12 in a domain at the posterior pole extending to 90% A–P position (Figure 10).
 This boundary remains more or less stationary up to C14A-T6, after which posterior tll expression appears to decrease.
 Despite beginning as a slightly larger domain at C13 than its equivalent in D. melanogaster, the posterior tll domain narrows and comes to occupy a slightly smaller region of the embryo (boundary at 84 vs 89% A–P position; Figure 10) (Pignoni et al., 1990; Crombach et al., 2012a).
 Expression dynamics in the anterior differ more markedly: while the anterior tll domain in D. melanogaster appears in C13, its equivalent in M. abdita does not appear until around C14-T4 (Figure 10) (Pignoni et al., 1990; Crombach et al., 2012a).
 At later stages, this domain retracts from the anterior pole and expands slightly to the posterior in both species.

-## huckebein (hkb)
+##### huckebein (hkb)

 We first detect hkb expression at C12 in two domains, one at the anterior pole extending to 8% A–P position, and one at the posterior pole extending to 90% A–P position (Figure 10).
 The boundary of the anterior domain remains at 7–8% A–P position through C13 and most of C14A, narrowing to 6% at C14A-T8.
 The extent of the posterior domain reaches up to around 89–90% A–P position between C14A-T1 and T6.
 In contrast to D. melanogaster, this domain narrows slightly during C14A-T7 and T8 to 92% A–P position.
 Other than that, expression dynamics and boundary positions are very similar to those reported for D. melanogaster (Figure 10) (Brönner and Jäckle, 1996; Crombach et al., 2012a).

-## Trunk gap genes
+#### Trunk gap genes

-## hunchback (hb)
+##### hunchback (hb)

-Maternal
+Maternal hb transcripts have been reported to be uniformly distributed in the pre-blastoderm embryo of M. abdita (Stauber et al., 2000).
+We have not examined this maternal pattern any further.
+Earlier qualitative studies reported that zygotic expression of hb is similar in M. abdita and D. melanogaster (Stauber et al., 2000; Lemke et al., 2008).
+In contrast to these reports, we detect significant differences in expression dynamics between the two species.
+We first detect the formation of an anterior domain of zygotic hb expression in M. abdita at C11.
+This domain extends from 0 to 56% A–P position, reaching significantly further posterior than in D. melanogaster, where it is located from 0 to 50% A–P position (Figure 11) (Tautz, 1988; Crauk and Dostatni, 2005).
+In M. abdita, the posterior boundary of the anterior hb domain steadily shifts to the anterior over time (Figure 11).
+This shift covers 8% EL by C14A-T8.
+In contrast, the equivalent boundary in D. melanogaster remains stationary through C14A (see Figure 3) (Surkova et al., 2008a; Crombach et al., 2012a).
+By C13, some M. abdita embryos show a decrease of expression levels at the anterior pole (Figure 11).
+This process continues through C14A and results in the formation of a broad anterior stripe clearly visible at C14A-T4 (Figure 11).
+A slightly more intense stripe within the broad anterior hb domain in M. abdita may correspond to the parasegment 4 (PS4) stripe in D. melanogaster (Tautz et al., 1987; Crombach et al., 2012a).

 ![Figure 11.](https://cdn.elifesciences.org/articles/04785/elife-04785-fig11-v2.jpg)

 **Figure 11.:** Time series of mRNA expression patterns of trunk gap genes hb, gt, Kr, and kni are shown for D. melanogaster (left) and M. abdita (right).
 Expression patterns are visualised by colorimetric (enzymatic) in situ hybridisation using wide-field microscopy as described in Crombach et al. (2012b).
 Early stages at the top, time progresses downwards.
 Embryo images show lateral views: anterior to the left, dorsal up.
 C11–13: cleavage cycles 11–13; T1–8: time classes subdividing C14A as defined in Surkova et al. (2008b) and Wotton et al. (2014).
-D. melanogaster patterns for C14A were published in Crombach et al. (2012a) and are shown for comparison.DOI: http://dx.doi.org/10.7554/eLife.04785.016
+D. melanogaster patterns for C14A were published in Crombach et al. (2012a) and are shown for comparison.

 Around C12 or C13, a small posterior hb domain appears in M. abdita, extending to 90% A–P position as in D. melanogaster (Figure 11) (Tautz et al., 1987; Crombach et al., 2012a).
 By C14A-T2, the anterior expression border has shifted anteriorly to 84% A–P position, leading to an expansion of the posterior hb domain.
 In D. melanogaster, this domain retracts from the posterior pole around C14A-T2 (Crombach et al., 2012a).
 This retraction is delayed in M. abdita.
 Expression levels of hb start to drop in the posterior pole region around C14A-T6 but full retraction only occurs at C14A-T8 (Figure 11).
 At this stage, the posterior hb domain of M. abdita is positioned slightly further anterior (72–84 vs 75–85% A–P position), and is somewhat wider (12 vs 10%EL), than in D. melanogaster (Crombach et al., 2012a).
 This difference in domain width can be explained by the increased shift of the anterior boundary of posterior hb in M. abdita compared to D. melanogaster (18 vs 14% EL overall; see also Figure 3).

-## giant (gt)
+##### giant (gt)

 We first detect gt expression in M. abdita at C12 in an anterior stripe at 14–34% A–P position, and a posterior domain extending from 73% A–P position to the posterior pole (Figure 11).
 In D. melanogaster, gt expression is initiated at a similar time, during cycles C11 and C12 (Jaeger et al., 2007).
 During C13, the anterior domain is located more anteriorly in M. abdita than in D. melanogaster (15–35 vs 19–40% A–P position) but is of comparable width (20 vs 21%EL) (Jaeger et al., 2007; Crombach et al., 2012a).
 In D. melanogaster, this domain starts to split around C14A-T3 and forms two clearly resolved stripes at C14A-T4, and an additional expression domain (called the head patch) appears at the anterior pole at C14A-T5 (Mohler et al., 1989; Kraut and Levine, 1991a; Crombach et al., 2012a; Becker et al., 2013).
 These three anterior expression stripes persist until C14A-T8, and their posterior-most boundary shifts by about 3%EL to 37% A–P position at the onset of gastrulation (Crombach et al., 2012a; Becker et al., 2013).
 In M. abdita, gt expression starts to decrease in the anterior part of the anterior domain around C14A-T4 forming a single narrow stripe at C14A-T5 (Figure 11).
 At the same time, a domain comparable to the head patch of D. melanogaster appears at the anterior pole (Figure 11).
 In contrast to D. melanogaster, the posterior boundary of anterior gt expression does not shift significantly in M. abdita (see also Figure 3).

 At C13, the anterior boundary of the posterior gt domain is at a slightly more anterior position in M. abdita than in D. melanogaster (72 vs 74% A–P position) (Crombach et al., 2012a).
 It also shifts further to the anterior by C14A-T8 in this species (10 vs 9% EL to 62 vs 65% A–P position).
 Furthermore, retraction from the posterior pole occurs slightly earlier in M. abdita than in D. melanogaster.
 Some M. abdita embryos (2 out of 13) show the first signs of retraction at C13, and by C14A-T1, the posterior boundary of posterior gt is found at 86% A–P position (Figure 11).
 In D. melanogaster, this domain only retracts at C14A-T1 with the posterior boundary located at 82% A–P position (Crombach et al., 2012a; Becker et al., 2013).
 Although the posterior gt domain of M. abdita remains wider for most of C14A, it narrows in both species to a width of about 8% EL by C14A-T8 (Figure 11).
 This is caused by a very rapid and strong shift of its posterior boundary during late C14A in M. abdita, which results in a larger overall anterior shift (18 vs 9% EL).
 During this process, the M. abdita boundary ‘overtakes’ its equivalent in D. melanogaster such that it is found further anterior (71 vs 73% A–P position) at C14A-T8 (Figure 11; see also Figure 3) (Crombach et al., 2012a; Becker et al., 2013).

-## krüppel (Kr)
+##### krüppel (Kr)

 In M. abdita, we first detect Kr expression at C12, as is the case in D. melanogaster (Knipple et al., 1985; Jaeger et al., 2007).
 Kr appears in a central domain between 40 and 63% A–P position (Figure 11).
 This domain is much wider at this stage than in D. melanogaster (23 vs 12%EL), extending further to the anterior (by 8.6% EL) and to the posterior (by 2.6% EL) (Knipple et al., 1985; Jaeger et al., 2007).
 The posterior boundary of the central Kr domain shifts further in M. abdita than in D. melanogaster (12 vs 8% EL).
 In contrast, the anterior boundary shifts somewhat less (3% vs 6% EL).
 This results in a narrowing of the domain over time in both species (Figure 11).
 At all times, however, the central Kr domain remains wider (14 vs 10% EL at C14A-T8), and its final position at the onset of gastrulation lies further anterior (37–51 vs 43–53% A–P position), in M. abdita than in D. melanogaster (see also Figure 3) (Crombach et al., 2012a; Becker et al., 2013).

 In addition to its central domain, Kr shows two additional domains during the blastoderm stage (Knipple et al., 1985; Harding and Levine, 1988).
 Neither of these are involved in gap gene cross-regulation.
 The head domain appears earlier in M. abdita than in D. melanogaster (C12 vs C14A-T4/T5), while the posterior domain appears slightly later (C14A-T8 vs T6; Figure 11) (Crombach et al., 2012a; Becker et al., 2013).
 These domains exhibit similar expression dynamics in the two species, although both extend somewhat further into the central region of the embryo in D. melanogaster than in M. abdita (Figure 11).

-## Knirps (kni)
+##### Knirps (kni)

 The expression of kni in M. abdita is very similar to D. melanogaster (see Figure 3).
 We first detect kni expression at C12 in the anterior pole region extending to 7% A–P position and in an abdominal domain at 61–78% A–P position (Figure 11).
 While some studies have reported kni expression in D. melanogaster at C12 (Rothe et al., 1989, 1994), more recent quantitative measurements could not detect kni before the mitotic division preceding the interphase of C13 (Jaeger et al., 2007).
 Throughout C13 and C14A, the abdominal kni domain shifts to the anterior and narrows progressively (Figure 11).
 The extent of the domain shift during C14A is slightly greater in M. abdita than in D. melanogaster: 4 vs 2% EL for the anterior and 8 vs 7% EL for the posterior boundary (Crombach et al., 2012a; Becker et al., 2013).
 The abdominal kni domain is also consistently wider and narrows more in M. abdita than in D. melanogaster.

 In the anterior, expression at the pole remains at around 8–10% A–P position as in D. melanogaster (Crombach et al., 2012a).
 A head stripe domain appears around C14A-T3 or T4 at 24–27% A–P position (Figure 11).
 This is slightly further to the anterior than the equivalent head stripe in D. melanogaster (located at 27–30% A–P position), which appears at C14A-T4 (Crombach et al., 2012a).
 Expression in the head stripe is maintained up to C14A-T8.

-## Appendix II: trunk gap gene RNAi cuticle phenotypes
+### Appendix II: trunk gap gene RNAi cuticle phenotypes

 In this section, we describe the gap gene RNAi cuticles of M. abdita and compare them to the published literature on gap gene mutants in D. melanogaster.

 In M. abdita, hb knock-down (as previously published in Stauber et al., 2000) results in the deletion of the thorax, with additional defects in abdominal segments A1–8 and A8, and a reduced cephalopharyngeal skeleton, suggesting that the posterior gnathocephalon is also missing.
 This corresponds to a hypomorphic hb mutant phenotype in D. melanogaster (Nüsslein-Volhard and Wieschaus, 1980; Jürgens et al., 1984; Lehmann and Nüsslein-Volhard, 1987).

-Other trunk gap gene knock-downs resemble
+Other trunk gap gene knock-downs resemble D. melanogaster null mutants (Figure 12).
+M. abdita gt RNAi resulted in cuticles lacking abdominal segments A5–7 (Figure 12B) rather than just the denticle bands of abdominal segments A5–7 as in D. melanogaster (i.e., no naked cuticle is formed) (Wieschaus et al., 1984a; Gergen and Wieschaus, 1986; Petschek et al., 1987).
+Additionally, head segments are affected, and A8 is slightly reduced with filzkörper not fully present.

 ![Figure 12.](https://cdn.elifesciences.org/articles/04785/elife-04785-fig12-v2.jpg)

-**Figure 12.:** M. abdita.(A) A wild-type cuticle is shown for comparison to severe phenotypes in gt (B), kni (C), and Kr (D) RNAi-treated embryos.
+**Figure 12.:** (A) A wild-type cuticle is shown for comparison to severe phenotypes in gt (B), kni (C), and Kr (D) RNAi-treated embryos.
 We tentatively assign segment identity to persisting abdominal segments based on their relative spatial order, the position of expression domains of the knocked-down genes in the blastoderm (see Appendix I), and comparison to the corresponding cuticle phenotypes in D. melanogaster.
 T1–T3; thoracic segments, A1–A8; abdominal segments; solid line indicates fused segments.
 Cuticles are shown in lateral (A, B), ventral (C), or ventro-lateral (D) view.
-Anterior is to the left. hb RNAi knock-down phenotypes were previously published in Stauber et al. (2000).DOI: http://dx.doi.org/10.7554/eLife.04785.017
+Anterior is to the left. hb RNAi knock-down phenotypes were previously published in Stauber et al. (2000).

 Following kni RNAi in M. abdita embryos, abdominal segments A1–7 merge (Figure 12C).
 In the most severe knock-down phenotypes, the fused segments are marked by a single, irregular denticle field.
 Intermediate phenotypes may exhibit a few remaining discernible abdominal denticle belts.
 In some kni RNAi cuticles, more posterior markers as well as the posterior portion of the T3 denticle belt were distorted as well.
 Head segments appear unaffected.
 This severe kni RNAi phenotype is very similar to the null mutant kni phenotype in D. melanogaster (Nüsslein-Volhard and Wieschaus, 1980; Jürgens et al., 1984; Nauber et al., 1988).